-Funds distributed to the individual from trust principal for their support and maintenance are disregarded because resources are no longer a factor in the Medi-Cal eligibility determination.
+The new policy change because of asset elimination is: Funds distributed to the individual from trust principal for their support and maintenance are is disregarded because resources are no longer a factor in the Medi-Cal eligibility determination.

-Funds distributed to the individual for their support and maintenance from trust income, including distributions of interest, are counted as unearned income in the month received by the trust in the Medi-Cal eligibility determination, regardless if the funds are distributed to the individual or not.
+The following rules are not changed by asset elimination: Trust income, including interest and dividends, counts as income in the month received regardless of whether the funds are distributed to the individual unless an exemption applies.
+Funds distributed to the individual for their support and maintenance from the trust, including distributions of interest, are counted as uncarned income in the month received by the trust in the Medi-Cal eligibility determination, regardless if the funds are distributed to the individual or not.